GreenPlow/spike-tasks-firebase/README.md

 # eslint
 To use eslint ensure your node packages have the necessary peerdeps.
-The airbnb styleguide is utilized.
+The airbnb style guide is utilized.
 See the package.json for linting and other commands.
 Note that eslint must be told to lint .jsx files.